Campobello Island, New Brunswick

 Whale Watching on Campobello Island

 While on Campobello Island, consider getting out on the water to go whale watching with a local tour.
-Eric and I enjoyed a wonderful sunset adventure with East Quoddy Tours.
+My hubby and I enjoyed a wonderful sunset adventure with East Quoddy Tours.
 From the mesmerizing whirlpools of Old Sow off of Deer Island to the graceful dance of seabirds and shorebirds above the waves, every moment was pure magic.
 We spotted a large pod of porpoises several times, and even witnessed a majestic humpback whale make a terminal dive.
 I took video instead of photos of this part of the experience, which can be found on my Maritimes Maven Instagram account.
 Circling the iconic Head Harbour lighthouse bathed in a warm late day glow was glorious, then just to top things off the sky burst into a fiery display of colour at sunset making our tour one we will not soon forget.

 Mulholland Point Lighthouse